Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ngành dệt may 2025: Cơ hội ẩn sau những thách thức

-Pressure from monetary policy and inventories
+Pressure from monetary policy and inventories.

 Ngành dệt may 2025: Cơ hội ẩn sau những thách thức

-Opportunities and challenges intertwine (Source: MASVN)
+Opportunities and challenges are intertwined (Source: MASVN)

 Source: https://congthuong.vn/nganh-det-may-2025-co-hoi-an-sau-nhung-thach-thuc-374732.html